 You can adjust and remove the parts to match this space saver to your kitchen workflow.
 Expanding on that, you can use the cutting board rack, for example, to store pot lids.
 It’s always hard to find a proper place for them.

 Everything that sits on your counter can reside on this storage rack.
-Even transferring utensils and dish racks onto it will give you extra kitchen counter space.
-Same goes for fruits and vegetables that don’t belong in the fridge.
-Basically, with this thing over the sink, you can get as creative as you want with storage and it will still result in one thing – more counter space.
+Even transferring utensils and dish racks onto it will create extra counter space in your tiny kitchen.
+The same goes for fruits and vegetables that don’t belong in the fridge.
+Basically, with this thing over the sink, you can get as creative as you want with storage and it will still result in one thing – more kitchen counter space.
 Cheers to that!

-Do you want additional counter space on demand?
+Do you want additional kitchen counter space on demand?
 Your wish is my command.

 This folding kitchen counter can be set up every time you cook.
-This way, you get more space to do the prepping and cutting.
+This way, you get more space in your tiny kitchen to do the prepping and cutting.
 Afterward, just fold it and store it under the bed or behind the kitchen door.

 Alternatively, you can keep it around as a small rolling kitchen island.
 With two additional bottom shelves and a solid iron frame, you can load it with 100 lbs worth of stuff.